Chris and Deirdre Iceland Getaway Day 5

 Today may have been our all-round favorite.
 Whale watching was a bucket list item, and the Folklore Walking Tour was surprisingly fun.
 Not in part because we went completely off script.
 I think the tour guide was frustrated, but it worked for us.
 Several people recommended Messinn to us for dinner this week so we went back and had our best meal of the week.

-These activities were booked through Viator.com.
+These activities were booked through Viator.com

 We had a very successful voyage on the Artic Rose.
 I lost track of how many whales we saw after several hours of tightly gripping the railing between my arm and my side in the freezing cold so I could take pictures.
 My arm was so sore the next day.

-Inside the Hallgrímskirkja Lutheran Church
+Hallgrímskirkja Lutheran Church

 The inside of the Church was beautiful, but it was difficult to get pictures to show it off.
 The views from the tower were stunning, and there was a lot of interesting historical information.